 He received a BA in History from Elon University, MA in History from The University of North Carolina at Greensboro, and Ph.D. in History from George Mason University.
-Prior to joing App State, Dr. Sibaja completed a postdoctoral fellowship at the University of Maryland, Baltimore County (UMBC).
+Prior to joining App State, Dr. Sibaja completed a postdoctoral fellowship at the University of Maryland, Baltimore County (UMBC).
 In education, he worked as a research assistant for educational projects at the Roy Rosenzweig Center for History and New Media, served as the K-12 Social Studies Program Manager for Winston-Salem/Forsyth County Schools, and as a History and Spanish instructor in Davidson County and Orange County Schools.

 What excites you about History, Social Studies Education?

-Most of our program majors will tell you that their decision to become a secondary social studies teacher stems from their love and passion for history.
+Most of our program majors will tell you that their decision to become secondary social studies teachers stems from their love and passion for history.
 Thinking back to my own college experience as a NC Teaching Fellow in History, I recognize my students' passion for teaching history.
-However, as a high school teacher I realized that my responsibility went beyond teaching interesting stories or fascinating figures from the past.
-My job is thus to teach students through the history/social studies, and use the study of the past to help them make sense of the world they live in.
+However, as a high school teacher, I realized that my responsibility went beyond teaching interesting stories or fascinating figures from the past.
+My job is thus to teach students through history/social studies and use the study of the past to help them make sense of the world they live in.
 This shift in focus requires educators to know their students.
 Understanding who they are, and where they come from, allows me to find ways to best help students acquire the critical thinking skills that will serve them in the future.

 What do you love most about teaching this subject to Appalachian students?

 At Appalachian, I have the privilege of working with future social studies educators and exposing them to a variety of instructional approaches.
 We discuss chronological, thematic or even hybrid approaches to designing curriculum for a history course.
 We also explore the potential of digital tools to transform the history classroom and analyze ways that we can globalize the curriculum.
-But I also value sharing my journey as the son of immigrants from Costa RIca, as a first-generation college student, and as a Latino educator in the South who taught in both Social Studies and Spanish departments (and outside of class as club advisor and soccer coach).
+But I also value sharing my journey as the son of immigrants from Costa Rica, as a first-generation college student, and as a Latino educator in the South who taught in both Social Studies and Spanish departments (and outside of class as club advisor and soccer coach).
 My hope is that any of these experiences can help me better connect with students; or, at the very least, expose students to life and career experiences that are unfamiliar to them.
 In my courses, I encourage students to build a community by sharing their own life experiences as well.
-Nothing is more gratifying than seeing the process of self-discovery take place as students begin to use their personal experineces and academic journeys to generate their own philosophies of teaching.
+Nothing is more gratifying than seeing the process of self-discovery take place as students begin to use their personal experiences and academic journeys to generate their own philosophies of teaching.